-An interview with Dr. Adam C. Frank, MD, PhD, recipient of the SC CTSI Mentored Career Development in Clinical and Translational Science
+An interview with Dr. Adam C. Frank, MD, PhD, KL2 award recipient

 A recipient of multiple SC CTSI funding awards, we hear from him about his experiences thus far participating in the KL2 Program, as well as his future plans.

-Applications for the new cohort of KL2 scholars is due on September 16, 2022.
+Applications for the new cohort of KL2 scholars are due on September 16, 2022.
 For more details on how to apply, please visit this page: https://sc-ctsi.org/training-education/mentored-career-development-in-clinical-and-translational-science-program

 1. Tell us a little bit about your experience so far in the KL2 program.